Student activism in the Philippines (1965–1972): Background causes

+"Moderate" and "radical" opposition groups

-It is worth noting that students were at the forefront of several movements and even became the most active and participative group in the scene of politics.
+Students were at the forefront of several protest movements with varying political orientations, collectively becoming one of the most active elements in the political scene of the time.
 In the years 1970 and 1971 alone, student activists participated in 214 demonstrations and 39 class boycotts, and as reported in The Manila Times, issued 72 statements.
 They joined forces and established coalitions with reformists and radical factions of working classes and even participated in 76 demonstrations alongside farmers and workers.

+The media reports of the time classified the various student groups opposing Marcos into two categories.
+The "Moderates", which included church groups, civil libertarians, and mainstream nationalists, were those who wanted to create change through political reforms.
+The "radicals", including a number of labor and student groups associated with the National Democracy movement, wanted broader, more systemic political reforms.

+Calls for Reform

+Student groups calling for social reform, particularly the National Union of Students of the Philippines (NUSP), were the dominant force in the earliest student protests of the late 1960s.

+Student demonstrators during the January 27, 1970 SONA protests, for example, made a manifesto for the constitutional convention, containing the following provisions: